‘Clementine Churchill: Speaking for Herself ‘ open daily from 18 November, 11am–3pm (closed 24 & 25 December).

 Katherine continues, “It’s been wonderful to look in detail at her treasured possessions and objects that represent her extraordinary life.
 We’re especially excited to be bringing some objects out on display for the first time.”

-Clementine Churchill: Speaking for Herself is open daily from 18 November to 18 February 2018, 11am–3pm (closed 24 & 25 December).
+Clementine Churchill: Speaking for Herself is open daily from 18 November, 11am–3pm (closed 24 & 25 December).
 Please note the house is closed for winter.
 National Trust members receive free entry.
 Adult entry to gardens, studio & exhibition £7.50.
 For more information visit www.nationaltrust.org.uk/chartwell or telephone 01732 868381.